pgadmin-org/pgadmin3/docs/en_US/pgagent-install.rst

 'createlang' program can do this if required.

 Connect to the "postgres" database (once created if needed), and open the SQL tool.
+If the server is 9.1 or later, and pgAgent 3.4.0 or later, simply paste in this query and click the 'Run' button:

+    CREATE EXTENSION pgagent;

+This command will create a number of tables and other objects in a schema called 'pgagent'.

-Select the File -> Open option from the menu and find the 'pgagent.sql' script installed with pgAdmin.
-The installation location for this file varies from operating system to operating system, however it will normally be found under 'C:\Program files\pgAdmin III' on Windows systems (or 'C:\Program files\PostgreSQL\8.x\pgAdmin III' if installed with the PostgreSQL server installer), or '/usr/local/pgadmin3/share/pgadmin3' or '/usr/share/pgadmin3' on Unix systems.
+For earlier versions of PostgreSQL or pgAgent, select the File -> Open option from the menu and find the 'pgagent.sql' script installed with pgAdmin.
+The installation location for this file varies from operating system to operating system, however it will normally be found under 'C:\Program files\pgAdmin III' on Windows systems (or
+'C:\Program files\PostgreSQL\8.x\pgAdmin III' if installed with the PostgreSQL server installer), or '/usr/local/pgadmin3/share/pgadmin3' or '/usr/share/pgadmin3' on Unix systems.
 Once the file is loaded, click the 'Run' button to execute the script.